wicker/Logs-Analysis-FSND/README.md

 - Who are the most popular article authors of all time?
 - On which days did more than 1% of requests lead to errors?

-# System Requirements
+# Setup and Run

+1. Install the requirements:

 - Python2
 - PostgreSQL
 - Virtualbox
 - Vagrant

-# Setup

-1. Install the requirements above.

 2. Clone this repository and change into the directory.